dallison/phaser/phaser/docs/phaser_user_guide.md

 - `Timestamp`, `Duration`, and `Header` use the ROS1 time, duration, and header layouts described above.

 ROS1 has no standard union encoding.
+Phaser uses a custom protobuf `oneof`
-Phaser follows Sato's convention for a protobuf `oneof`: only the active arm is written, with no discriminator, and an unset `oneof` writes no bytes.
-The result is not self-describing; the receiver must know which arm is active through an external contract.
-A populated `google.protobuf.Any` is rejected because its dynamic type has no static ROS1 layout.
+layout: a little-endian `uint32` containing the active protobuf field number is written before the arm value, and zero represents an unset `oneof`.
+Decoding rejects unknown discriminator values.
+This replaces the earlier discriminator-free convention.
+A populated `google.protobuf.Any` is rejected in either direction because its dynamic type has no static ROS1 layout.

 Both frontends use the same native binary metadata and protobuf wire serialization.
 A protobuf-style target and a ROS-style target generated from